Ethra8/english-grows/README.md

 </details>

  https://github.com/user-attachments/assets/a05ad833-22d2-4918-af9c-399ab638847e

-## Contact Form
+## B2B Contact Form

 https://github.com/user-attachments/assets/148b0e3d-b0d0-4f58-9eed-d86b26624faa

 ## Product Sorting

 https://github.com/user-attachments/assets/bafbf9ec-4e4d-4802-9856-65bd3ae02a98

 ## Search Bar
 The search bar is on the ***for you*** service page:

   ![image](https://github.com/user-attachments/assets/58f3b28c-3e3d-46cc-a2fc-81a298bd6c82)

 ## Shopping Bag
-Whithin the shopping bag, users can update quantity of service packs to buy, and eliminate any service from the bag as well.
-The subtototal is updated too depending on the quantity of each item.
+Whithin the shopping bag, users can **update quantity** of service packs to buy, and **delete any service** from the bag as well.
+The **subtototal is updated too** depending on the quantity of each item.
 Then the user can check out, or return to services.
 Please refer to the following videos and screen captures to see all these features in action.

   https://github.com/user-attachments/assets/c5d745df-9c5d-490b-afe4-098bc30c4d05